00004707/blender-mesh-attribute-menu-extended/README.md

 [How to install and how to use it?](https://github.com/00004707/blender-mesh-attribute-menu-extended/wiki)

 _Note: You can press the "Code" button to download the latest unstable version.
-Use it if you like living on the edge (/s)._
+It might have new features or not work at all._

 ## Examples